How Enforceable is Your Covenant Not to Compete in New Jersey?

 A Competing Public Interest Will Always Trump a Covenant Not to Compete

-New Jersey courts will balance the employer’s interest against the employee’s interest, and the public’s interest.
+New Jersey courts will balance the employer’s, the employee’s, and the public’s interests.
 Depending on the analysis, the public interest cannot be materially and adversely impacted if a covenant is to be enforced.
 “Public interest” considerations are a big deal to the courts.
-Of course, what constitutes a bonafide public interest can often be legitimately debated.
+Of course, what constitutes a bona fide public interest can often be legitimately debated.
 That said, beware of the “public interest” defense or its use as a weapon in your case.

 PARTIAL ENFORCEABILITY OF A COVENANT NOT TO COMPETE